HireDale/daleydose/prescription-manage.md

 # **ADD, EDIT, AND DELETE MEDICATION NOTES**
 ---
-Notes enable you to add instructions for individial medications.
+Notes enable you to add instructions and information to individial medications.
 Notes attached to medications are printed alongside them when generating the prescription.

 ![Daley Dose user interface screenshot](/assets/images/daley-dose-home-window-parts-add-notes.png)